jd28/rollnw/README.md

 - The beginnings of a novel [Rules System](https://rollnw.readthedocs.io/en/latest/structure/rules.html) designed for easily adding, overriding, expanding, or removing any rule and reasonable performance
 - A [combat engine](https://github.com/jd28/rollnw/blob/main/lib/nw/profiles/nwn1/combat.cpp) built on the above that's nearing being able to simulate melee battles.
 - Objects (i.e. Creatures, Waypoints, etc) are implemented at a toolset level.
 Or in other words their features cover blueprints, area instances, with support for effects and item properties.
-They are still missing some new EE things.
-Player Characters are read only, for now.
+Loading objects from resman or the filesystem is whether in GFF or JSON format is transparent.
 - A recursive decent [NWScript Parser](https://rollnw.readthedocs.io/en/latest/structure/script.html)
 - Implementations of pretty much every [NWN File Format](https://rollnw.readthedocs.io/en/latest/structure/formats.html)
 - An [Model Parser](https://rollnw.readthedocs.io/en/latest/structure/model.html).
-See the [mudl](https://github.com/jd28/mudl) model viewer side project.
+See the [arclight](https://github.com/jd28/arclight) project for some model viewing.
 - A Resource Manager that can load all NWN containers (e.g. erf, key, nwsync) and also Zip files.
 - An implementation of NWN's [Localization System](https://rollnw.readthedocs.io/en/latest/structure/i18n.html) focused on utf8 everywhere.